-Explain in detail the collections on which the project focuses and provide evidence of how you and others outside your institution use or might use them in, such as scholarly or popular publications, public history projects, educational activities, exhibitions, and/or public programming.
+Provide evidence of how you and others outside your institution use or might use the collections that are the focus of your project, such as in scholarly or popular publications, public history projects, educational activities, exhibitions, and/or public programming.
 For example, you could explain how you have used the collections to illuminate specific humanities themes in an exhibition, or how they have been or could be used in educational programs and classroom instructional materials.